NASA-NAVO/workshop-dev/KNOWN_ISSUES.md

 The format='' seems to solve problem.
 It is combined with the hard-wired service URL without error, and it stops PyVO from adding format='all' and causing an error.

+### pyvo.dal.ssa.SSARecord.make_dataset_filename() writes suffix  'None'

+If you use this function to make a file name, the result for a FITS file has suffix ".None" instead of of ".fits".

+**Workaround**:  Rename the result.